irahorecka/python-natlparks/README.rst

     parks.news_releases(limit=10, start=1)

-Parks: Park basics data includes location, contact, operating hours, and entrance fee/pass information for each national park At least five photos of each park are also available.
+**Parks**: Park basics data includes location, contact, operating hours, and entrance fee/pass information for each national park At least five photos of each park are also available.

 .. code:: python